-This bill amends the Code of West Virginia to authorize county commissions to levy an additional excise tax on the privilege of transferring real property, specifically aimed at funding local economic development initiatives.
-The new legal language specifies that beginning July 1, 2025, counties with an economic development corporation or authority may impose this additional tax at a rate of no more than $1.10 for each $500 value of the property being transferred.
-This tax is to be paid at the time of the transaction and is designated solely for the operations, programs, or activities of the local economic development entity that the county has selected to receive state grant funding.
+This bill amends the Code of West Virginia to authorize county commissions to levy an additional county excise tax on the privilege of transferring real property, specifically aimed at funding local economic development initiatives.
+The new provision allows counties with an economic development corporation or authority to impose this additional tax at a rate of up to $1.10 for each $500 value of the property being transferred.
+This tax is payable at the time of the transaction and is distinct from existing taxes, as it is not subject to the allocation requirements outlined in subsection (c) of the current law.
+The funds collected from this additional tax must be used exclusively for the operations, programs, or activities of the designated local economic development entity.

 Statutes affected: